France-ioi/algorea-devdoc/architecture/backend/forms_validation.md

 # Parsing, validation and persistence

+**Important:** The validator package is currently stuck at version 9 in a [forked repository](https://github.com/France-ioi/validator/).
+We need to find out why and how we can instead depend on the lastest version.

 Here's the process to retrieve user data from a POST request, validate it, and save it into the database:

 ```